johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/20_workspace_setup/_index.md

 +++
-title = "Workshop Setup"
+title = "Workspace Setup"
 chapter = true
 weight = 20
 +++

-# Workshop Setup
+# Workspace Setup

 There are some steps to prepare the environment for this workshop.

 ## Objectives of this section
 * AWS console
-* Launch Cloud9 IDE Environment
+* Launch Cloud9 IDE Workspace
-* Deploy CloudTrail CloudFormation Template

 **TRAINING NOTE: Need to update all screenshots in this section**